FerretDB/FerretDB/website/blog/2023-04-18-using-ferretdb-with-studio-3t.md

 FerretDB is now available for installation and testing on two cloud providers: [Scaleway](https://www.scaleway.com/en/blog/ferretdb-open-source-alternative-mongodb/) and [Civo Marketplace](https://www.civo.com/marketplace/FerretDB).

-For this tutorial, we’ll be using Docker to set up FerretDB.
+For this tutorial, we'll be using Docker to set up FerretDB.
 We can follow the [FerretDB Docker installation guide](https://docs.ferretdb.io/quickstart-guide/docker/) for more instructions.

 1. Install Docker on your machine if you haven't already done so.